 So many stories circulate about eggs – some true but many are nonsense.
 We find it strange that chefs are generally not taught anything in their catering training about egg production – particularly free-range methods.

 One of the myths is that the cholesterol levels in eggs are high and therefore bad for consumers.
 Doctors used to believe this and warned patients to restrict the numbers of eggs in their diet.
 But research over the years has demonstrated that to be bunkum.

 Certainly eggs have a significant level of cholesterol.
 The average large egg contains 212 milligrams of cholesterol.
 But, for most people, only a small amount of the cholesterol in food passes into the blood.
 Saturated and trans fats have much bigger effects on blood cholesterol levels.

 There is absolutely no evidence that eating eggs is bad for your heart.
 The only large study to look at the impact of egg consumption on heart disease—not on cholesterol levels or other intermediaries—found no connection between the two.

 Another myth is that free range eggs always have a vibrant, bright yellow or almost orange yolk colour.
 The reality is that yolk colour depends on what the hens have been eating.
 So at certain times of the year when there is little green feed around in the paddocks, yolk colour will not be very deep.
-On real free range farms, the hens can pick and choose what they eat – so the colour of yolks in any pack of eggs is likely to vary.
+On real free range farms, the hens can pick and choose what they eat – so the colour of yolks in any pack of eggs will always vary.
 If the yolks are a uniform bright colour, the hens are almost certainly being fed colouring additives.
-Those manufactured additives are usually imported from China and added to feed to fool consumers.
+Those manufactured additives are often imported from factories in China and added to feed to fool consumers.
 As well as colouring pigmenters, those operators generally also include meat meal in the hens' diet (the meat meal is often derived from poultry.)
 In those cases, the hens are eating exactly the same food as hens kept in cages - so, of course, there is no difference in how good the eggs are.